confusionblinds/confusionblinds.github.io/download-install-pyspark.md

-# Apache Spark | Download spark, create a local setup.
+# Apache Spark | setup Pyspark

-## Scenario: Learn how to download, setup up spark binary that are ready to execute sample locally on a linux machine.
+## Scenario: Configure python3 to start pyspark

 ## Pre-reqs
 Ubuntu 18.04 ships with Python 3, as the default Python installation, check if python3 is already installed using command ```python3 --version```.
 Use command ```sudo apt-get install python3.6``` to install latest version of Python if not already installed.

 ### Steps to install pip (pip3) for Python 3:
 Run ```sudo apt install python3-pip``` to install pip for Python3, check pip version using ```pip3 --version```